Cocaine and Cardiovascular Health

 There is a strong link between cocaine and brain damage.
 Cocaine triggers your brain’s reward center.
 With repeated use of the drug, your brain’s reward pathways become less sensitive to other rewards.
 To put it another way, when you are addicted, nothing makes you feel happy but cocaine.

 At the same time, your brain starts to produce stress hormones more easily.
 This tends to cause feelings of unhappiness and stress when the drug is not in your system.
-Cocaine also slows glucose metabolism, disrupting the flow of blood to your brain.
-This can kill brain cells.
+Cocaine also alters glucose metabolism and alters the flow of blood to your brain potentially causing blood vessels in the brain to spasm or leak.
+This, along with the release of cocaine-induced toxic chemicals, can kill brain cells.

-Over time, a cocaine addiction can damage the structure of your brain, which can lead to seizures or other neurological conditions.
-Some people experience cocaine induced brain hemorrhages, or bleeding in the brain.
+Over time, cocaine addiction can damage the structure of your brain, which can lead to seizures or other neurological conditions.
+Some people experience cocaine-induced brain hemorrhages or bleeding in the brain.

 Cocaine and Stroke